Welcome to the world's first Social Media Index. The SMI shows you how much traffic content creators receive from social media every single day.

 Tick the boxes below the chart to overlay it with important political, economic and cultural events.
 This will allow you to see what was responsible for spikes in social media-generated traffic.

-To compile this chart, we look at the traffic sources for over a hundred different news websites across the world - from London to LA and from Singapore to Santiago de Chile - covering news, economics, business, tech, culture, science, entertainment and a wide variety of specialist subjects.
+To compile this chart, we look at the traffic sources for over a hundred different content creators across the world - from London to LA and from Singapore to Santiago de Chile - covering news, economics, business, tech, culture, science, entertainment and a wide variety of specialist subjects.

 Every morning, we count the total number of visitors and pageviews over the previous day, as well as the number of visitors who came from social media.
 The SMI is the ratio of pageviews from social media-derived visitors over total pageviews.

 We are an artificial intelligence company working on exciting new technologies that will power the Internet of the future.
-Among other things, we are currently building the world's first artificial intelligence that understands the meaning of content - like a traditional editor, but a million times faster.
+We've built the world's first artificial intelligence that understands the meaning of content - like a traditional editor, but a million times faster.
 Check out what we do here.

 Our mission is to make the new oceans of data navigable for humans.
 Over the next few months, we are going to share with you a broad array of indicators and data visualisations, updated in real time and free to use.
 This is data about all of us and about our world, and we are passionate about making it available to everyone online.

 There is a lot of debate about the role and importance of social media, with issues ranging from fake news to privacy.
-We hope that the SMI will spark more quality research by making it easy to quickly understand the background on which the latest social media developments unfold.
+We hope that the Social Media Index will spark more quality research by making it easy to quickly understand the background on which the latest social media developments unfold.

 Giving back to the community is important to us, so anyone is permitted to use the SMI for personal, commercial or academic purposes.
 All we ask for is that you mention Echobox with a link back to either the SMI or our main website and/or add our logo (dark, bright, transparent dark or transparent bright).